IvanHusbando/Rick-and-Morty-CharacterSearch/README.md

-# Y0u can see this proyect here: https://ivan-rickandmorty.netlify.app/
+# You can see this project here: https://ivan-rickandmorty.netlify.app/